Atopic Dermatitis for Pediatric Dermatology

 Cortisone-derived ointments or creams and newer non-steroidal ointments or creams may also be used.
 They work well to decrease the itching and control the inflammation.
 Your doctor will suggest a treatment that is best for the severity and location of the dermatitis that is to be treated.
 When the site is clear, it is best to stop using the cortisone or non-steroidal ointment.
 Keep using lubricants to try to prevent new sites of dermatitis.
 Of course, if itching or a new rash begins, the cortisone or non-steroidals may have to be started again.

-- These may include soaps, detergents, certain perfumes, dust, grass, weeds, wools, and other types of scratchy clothing.
-In the winter, for instance, cotton underwear or a cotton shirt may be worn under the sweater.
-Do not use fabric softeners such as Bounce®, Snuggle® or Cling-Free®.
+1. Avoid contact with substances you know cause itching.
+These may include soaps, detergents, certain perfumes, dust, grass, weeds, wools, and other types of scratchy clothing.
+In the winter, for instance, cotton underwear or a cotton shirt may be worn under sweaters.
+Do not use fabric softeners.

 National Eczema Association for Science and Education, 4460 Redwood Highway, Suite 16D, San Rafael, California 94903; 415.499.3474 / 800.818.7546; Fax: 415.472.5345